 - Small dry bag for a camera/cell phone

-Generally the trips take 3 1/2 hours from meet time to drop-off with the lunch trip taking a half hour longer.
+Generally the trips take 3 hours from meet time to drop-off.
 At lower water levels, which can occur in late summer, the trip may take another half hour.

-We ask that you meet us at the boat ramp if possible.
-The boat ramp is located in Rendezvous Park, which can be accessed via River Springs Dr. in Wilson.
+We ask that you meet us at the Wilson Boat Ramp.
 For the afternoon trip please plan for traffic as that is the commuter hour.

 Yes, cash is also accepted.

 The minimum age is 4 years old.
 Depending on the water level, this age may be increased.

 No, but you must wear one of our life jackets.
 Youth life jackets vary based on weight.
 Adult life jackets have a chest size of 52 to 58 inches.

 The custom seats in our boat help provide back support for Seniors.
 The section of river we float is class 1-2 which does not contain big whitewater rapids.
 Heat, elevation, and allergies/medical conditions are some of the biggest concerns.
 It is important to drink plenty of water throughout the float.
 Choosing a morning or evening trip may help avoid the heat of the day.
 Please let us know of any allergies or medical conditions prior to getting in the boat.

 There are restrooms at the put-in and take-out access points.
 You are given ample time to use these facilities at the beginning and end of the trip.

 Any Additional Questions?